marvande/epfl-ada-2019-data-analysis/setting_up_git.md

 ## Ignoring outputs in jupyter notebook:

 ### Automatically:
 Once you've activated your ada conda environment and you are in the git repo:

 - $ conda install -c conda-forge nbstripout
-- $ nbstripout --install --attributes .gitattributes
+- (Ignore this for now as I've added it to the attributes already, I think it should work like this $ nbstripout --install --attributes .gitattributes)

 I'd advise you install the plugin to do it automatically just to be sure, but if that does not work there still is the manual method below.

 ### Manually:
-In jupyter notebook, go to Kernel -> Restart & Clear Output Do this everytime before pushing!
+In jupyter notebook, go to Kernel -> Restart & Clear Output \n Do this everytime before pushing!